cfe-lab/MiCall/HACKING.md

 20. Next to the Location (R_HOME) field, press the + button, and choose Try find automatically.
 It should find the R you just installed.
 21. Click the Detect Default Properties/Settings button.
 Click OK.
 Click OK.
+22. From the Window menu, choose Preferences.
+Navigate down to
+    StatET: R Code Formatting.
+Change the policy to use spaces.
+Click OK.
 22. If you want an R console, open the Run menu, and choose Run Configurations....
 Select R Console and click the add button.
 Click Run.
 22. To run an R script with command-line arguments, modify the R console